Relationships & Sex Education (RSE) and Health Education Consultation

 As a part of your child’s educational experience, we aim to promote personal wellbeing and development through a comprehensive taught programme of Personal, Social, Health and Economic (PSHE) education that gives children and young people the knowledge, understanding, attitudes and practical skills to live healthy, safe, productive and fulfilled lives, both now and in the future.

 As you may already be aware, the Department for Education has announced changes to Relationships and Sex Education (RSE) following nationwide consultation.
 These changes came into effect from September 2020 and all schools are required to comply with the updated requirements.
-Due to COVID 19 schools have been able to delay this until the summer term 2021.
 The statutory guidance can be found at:

 The guidance focuses on healthy relationships and keeping children safe in the modern world.
 It also covers a wide range of topics relating to physical and mental health, wellbeing, safeguarding and healthy relationships.